DJRGVC/ditto-nocturne/README.md

 ## Acknowledgments

-Thanks to [Branton Demoss](https://ori.ox.ac.uk/people/branton-demoss/) who graciously allowed me to participate in tutorials alongside Chris Pondoc During the Michealmas Term.
-Also, thanks to Chris himself for spending time to fill me in on the progress he had made over the Christmas break preceding my work on this project.
+Thanks to [Branton Demoss](https://ori.ox.ac.uk/people/branton-demoss/) who graciously allowed me to participate in tutorials alongside Chris Pondoc during the Michealmas Term.
+Also, thanks to Chris for spending time getting me up to speed on the progress he had made over the Christmas break preceding my work on this project.